-Accelerating Integrated, Evidence-Based, and Sustainable Service Participant-Directed Service Delivery
+Accelerating Integrated, Evidence-Based, and Sustainable Service Participant-Directed Service Delivery do so.

-NYSOFA has made person-centered and directed service delivery a priority and will continue to do so.
 NYSOFA and partner AAAs are able to demonstrate the impact and importance of flexible, person centered service delivery from both a system and an individualistic perspective.
 This approach provides individuals with information and assistance needed to choose and plan for services and supports that work best for them.
 This approach puts individuals' goals, preferences, needs, and choices at the center of the planning process.